Reproducing Key Figures from Kay et al. (2015)¶

 ax.text(0.01, 0.01, plot_label, fontsize = 14, transform = ax.transAxes)

-return cplot, ax
+return cplot, ax%%time

 # Generate plot (may take a while as many individual maps are generated)